 What To Expect From A Single Scope Background Investigation

-Those who are familiar with security clearance procedures already know that the vetting process can take a long time–and go back in personal history for a long time, too.
+Those who are familiar with security clearance procedures already know that the vetting process can take a long time, and cover a lot ofpersonal history as well.

 Your background investigator will, in the course of determining if you are to be a successful applicant for a Top Secret Clearance as well as SCI access, examine many of the following areas of your life, and more:

-- Credit checks for information including financial issues, past residences, patterns of spending or debt, etc.
+- Credit checks for financial issues, past residences, patterns of spending or debt, etc.

 - A review of any other public records that may show activities, proclivities, etc.